James4Ever0/notes/Route network interface to specific application.md

 curl -x socks5://root:root@127.0.0.1:1080 https://www.baidu.com
 ```

 If you run `danted` like `systemctl start danted`, you can configure a separate user for authentication.
+You have to change `/etc/danted.conf` and `/etc/proxychains.conf` accordingly.

 ```bash
 sudo useradd -r -s /bin/false your_dante_user